matteodanelli/MMM-cryptocurrency/README.md

 ## Feedback
 It's my first module here after that I built a MagicMirror.
 I'm so proud of it and I have found a lot of interesting modules, including one similar to this, based on Bitcoin only <a href="https://github.com/valmassoi/MMM-bitcoin">MMM-bitcoin</a>.
-I am open to work on this project and to expand it to add other interesting features, and a bit of cool style too.
+<br>I am open to work on this project and to expand it to add other interesting features, and a bit of cool style too.
-Leave me some feedback in the forum.
+<br>Leave me some feedback in the forum.
 Thank you!

 The MIT License (MIT)